soumitrak/micronaut-server/README.md

 sk.test.server.HelloControllerSpec > without Mono STANDARD_OUT
     09:41:46.975 [Test worker] INFO  sk.test.server.HelloControllerSpec - Tests without mono
     09:42:27.216 [Test worker] INFO  sk.test.server.HelloControllerSpec - Done tests without mono

-# Issue: I have defined two HTTP GET APIs /test-mono and /test-no-mono, both are exactly same except /test-mono is using Mono return type.
-HelloControllerSpec tests both APIs 1000 times using Thread pool of 100, and /test-no-mono takes 45 seconds but /test-mono takes more than 4 minutes, why?
-Looks like in the default concurrency configuration of /test-no-mono is way better than /test-mono.

 # I want to use non-blocking IO, how do I fix this issue?